-The wearing schedule should be determined by the prescribing eye care practitioner for each individual patient, based upon a full examination and patient history as well as the professional's experience and professional judgment.
-Bausch + Lomb recommends beginning continuous wear patients with the recommended initial daily wear schedule. followed by a period of daily wear, and then gradual introduction of continuous wear one night at a time, unless individual considerations indicate otherwise.
-The professional should examine the patient in the early stages of continuous wear to determine the corneal response.
-The lens must be removed, cleaned and disinfected or disposed of and replaced with a new lens, as determined by the prescribing eve care practitioner.
-(See the factors discussed in the Warnings section.)
-Once removed, a lens should remain out of the eye for a period of rest overnight or longer, as determined by the prescribing eye care practitioner.
+Bausch + Lomb recommends the contact lens wearer first be evaluated on a daily wear schedule.
+If successful, then gradual introduction of extended wear can be followed as determined by the prescribing eve care practitioner.

+These lenses have been approved for extended wear for up to 7 days.
+The lens must be removed, cleaned and disinfected or disposed of and replaced with a new lens, as determined by the prescribing eye care practitioner.
+(See the factors discussed in WARNINGS section.)
+Once removed, a lens should remain out of the eye for a period of rest overnight or longer, as determined by the eye care practitioner.